fhalab/evSeq/docs/9-troubleshooting.md

 ## Linux: `CondaEnvException: Pip failed`
 If you are running on a Linux distribution and see the error `CondaEnvException: Pip failed` during `conda install`, it is likely an issue with the wxPython installation.
 To confirm that this is a wxPython problem, look up a few lines from the bottom of the traceback -- if you see the line `No package 'gtk+-3.0' found` above a few lines beginning with `***`, then this is a wxPython installation problem.
 Documentation on the challenges of installing wxPython on Linux can be found [here](https://wxpython.org/blog/2017-08-17-builds-for-linux-with-pip/index.html) and [here](https://github.com/wxWidgets/Phoenix/issues/1831).
 As a quick fix, you may be able to run `sudo apt-get install build-essential libgtk-3-dev` (modified as appropriate for installing packages on different distributions) before re-attempting installation.

+## .fastq parsing options

+We added some functions to the util functions of evSeq that will enable workarounds to some of the current issues with evSeq.
+See [examples](https://github.com/fhalab/evSeq/blob/master/examples/10-fastq_parsing.ipynb) on GitHub.
+In the future we anticipate making these options for the evSeq software during runtime.

+`trim_fastqs` - takes a folder input (location of fastq files to trime) and an integer (default 150) to trim returned reads to.
+Reads shorter than the specified length will be left unchanged.
+Outputs a folder holding the trimmed .fastq files.
+`downsample_fastqs` - takes a folder input (location of fastq files to trime) and an integer (default 100,000) which is the number of reads to include in the downsampled fastq.
+Outputs a folder holding the downsampled .fastq files.

 ---
 *Back to the [main page](index.md).*